petterfreak/yeapp_documentation/README.md

 ### How to run it?
 #### __1. First step: (install npm dependencies)__

-You will need to have installed Node.js (http://nodejs.org/) on your computer.
+You will need to install Node.js (http://nodejs.org/) on your computer.

 If you have installed Node.js, you'll need to run a command in the project's root folder:
 (Please note that any commands must be ran from the project's root folder.)